Dave Pelzer

-David James Pelzer (born December 29, 1960, in San Francisco, California) is an American author of several autobiographical and self-help books.
-His 1995 memoir of childhood abuse, A Child Called "It": One Child's Courage to Survive, was listed on The New York Times Bestseller List for several years, and in 5 years had sold at least 1.6 million copies.
-This book brought Pelzer fame, and also been a source of controversy, with accusations of several events being fabricated coming from both family members and journalists.
+David James Pelzer (born December 29, 1960) is an American author of several autobiographical and self-help books.
+His 1995 memoir of childhood abuse, A Child Called "It": One Child's Courage to Survive, was listed on The New York Times Best Seller list for several years, and in 5 years had sold at least 1.6 million copies.
+The book brought Pelzer fame, and has also been a source of controversy, with accusations of several events being fabricated coming from both family members and journalists.

 Biography

 Pelzer was born in San Francisco, California on December 29, 1960, and was the second of five boys.
 He grew up in Daly City, California.
-He is the son of Catherine Roerva Christen Pelzer (1929-1992) and San Francisco fireman Stephen Joseph Pelzer (1923-1980).
+He is the son of Catherine Roerva Christensen Pelzer (1929–1992) and San Francisco fireman Stephen Joseph Pelzer (1923–1980).
 Pelzer's books describe the abuse he suffered for several years of his childhood, including continual mistreatment and beatings by his mother, who he said thought of it as a game.
-His teachers stepped in on March 5, 1973, when 12-year-old Pelzer was placed in foster care.
-At age 18 he joined the U.S. Air Force in 1979 and served in the Gulf War.
-In the 1980s Pelzer married his first wife Patsy (a pseudonym), with whom he had a son.
-In 1996 he carried a torch in the 1996 Summer Olympics torch relay.
-Pelzer and Patsy divorced and many years later he married his second wife, Marsha, who was his editor.
+His teachers stepped in on March 5, 1973, and 12-year-old Pelzer was placed in foster care.
+At age 18, in 1979, he joined the U.S. Air Force and served in the Gulf War.
+In the 1980s, Pelzer married his first wife, Patsy (a pseudonym), with whom he had a son.
+In 1996, he carried a torch in the Summer Olympics torch relay.
+Pelzer and Patsy divorced, and many years later, he married his second wife, Marsha Donohoe, who was his editor.